SDU-eScience/UCloud/backend/service-common/wiki/micro/rpc_server.md

 fun <T : IngoingCall> withContext(handler: WithNewContext<T>.() -> Unit)
 ```

-Allows a `CallHandler` to interact directly with the RPC server backend.
+Allows a `CallHandler` to interact directly with the RPC server backend. _We generally recommend that you do not use
+this function to speak directly to the backend server._

 __Example:__